-- 14.1 As part of the early procurement process 'soft market testing' may be used to engage with specialists and suppliers to help the Board and/or PO establish the scope. - 14.2 This is to provide detail of the latest technology, innovation, working practices, etc that will offer the Board a more economical and sustainable product or service.
-It will also serve to provide a more robust budget for products, works or services. - 14.3 Any soft market testing will be carried out in an open and transparent manner.

-The proposed supplier will be recommended by the PO in the form of a business case to explain the reasons and benefits and will be approved by the Chief Executive and Clerk after signing off by the Head of Department.

-It will be made clear to any supplier approached, that the purpose of the exercise is to gain knowledge of the latest available product or service and that the information may be used by the Board as part of a future procurement process.

-The supplier will not be prevented from taking part in any future procurement process and any information used will be clearly identified to all tenderers.

-The results of the soft market testing will be recorded and held on the relevant project file.
+- 15.1 As part of the early procurement process a Preliminary Market Engagement may be undertaken to engage with specialists and suppliers to help the Board and/or PO establish the scope. - 15.2 This is to provide detail of the latest technology, innovation, working practices, etc that will offer the Board a more economical and sustainable product or service.
+It will also serve to provide a more robust budget for products, works or services. - 15.3 Any soft market testing will be carried out in an open and transparent manner. - (a) The proposed supplier will be recommended by the PO in the form of a business case to explain the reasons and benefits and will be approved by the Chief Executive Officer and Clerk after signing off by the Head of Department. - (b) It will be made clear to any supplier approached, that the purpose of the exercise is to gain knowledge of the latest available product or service and that the information may be used by the Board as part of a future procurement process. - (c) The supplier will not be prevented from taking part in any future procurement process and any information used will be clearly identified to all tenderers. - 15.4 The results of the Preliminary Market Engagement will be recorded and held on the relevant project file.